Understanding the Sri Lanka Shop & Office Employees Act and Wages Board Ordinance

 ⏰ Overtime and Allowances

-Overtime is any work performed beyond the standard daily or weekly limit set out in Section 3 of the Act.
-In addition to regular wages, private-sector employees are entitled to:
+Overtime is any work performed beyond the standard daily or weekly limit set out in the Act.

 Weekly Holidays